ZaidP101/scratchPad_React/README.md

 ## About This Repo
 This repo serves as a **learning journal**.
 As I explore more topics in React, I’ll keep adding projects and notes here.

 ---

+### 🔹 Redux Todo Mini Project
+- Learning centralized state management with **Redux Toolkit**.
+- Understanding how the **store** holds the app state and how **reducers** update that state.
+- Using React-Redux hooks:
+  - `useDispatch` to send actions (add or remove todos).
+  - `useSelector` to read state data (list of todos) from the store.
+- Building a Todo app to practice the core Redux principles of unidirectional data flow and predictable state updates.

+---